Dark matter production from evaporation of regular primordial black holes: Introduction

-While RPBHs themselves can be a DM candidate in certain mass ranges \cite{Calza:2024fzo,Calza:2024xdh,Calza:2025mwn,Asmanoglu:2025agc} \footnote{Remnants of RPBHs could also be a DM candidate as studied in \cite{Davies:2024ysj,Trivedi:2025vry,Ong:2024dnr,Dymnikova:2015yma} under the assumption of non-self-similarity.
-More on this later.}, particle DM can also be produced from evaporation of ultra-light RPBHs.
+Remnants of non-self-similar RPBHs, such as horizonless compact objects or bare wormholes, could be a DM candidate as studied in \cite{Davies:2024ysj,Trivedi:2025vry,Ong:2024dnr,Dymnikova:2015yma,Bolokhov:2024voa}.
+Self-similar RPBHs themselves can be a DM candidate in the heavy mass range \cite{Calza:2024fzo,Calza:2024xdh,Calza:2025mwn,Asmanoglu:2025agc}, while particle DM can also be produced from evaporation of ultra-light self-similar RPBHs which is the topic we study here.
 An advantage of the latter scenario is that particle DM has a much higher chance of being directly detected on earth compared to compact objects like BHs.
 This is because, for a fixed observed DM energy density, the number density of particle DM must be much larger than that of compact-object DM, significantly increasing the likelihood of interactions with terrestrial detectors.
-Therefore, we would like to study DM production from evaporation of RPBHs.
-This choice of scenario is interesting because it simultaneously resolves the DM problem as well as the BH singularity problem.
+Even without any non-gravitational interaction between DM and ordinary matter, DM may still leave imprints on detectors through their gravitational effects \cite{Badurina:2025xwl,Carney:2019pza}.
+This choice of scenario is interesting because it simultaneously resolves the DM problem as well as the BH singularity problem, while relying on minimal assumption about the purely gravitational effect of DM \footnote{If one further assumes some form of non-gravitational interaction between DM and ordinary matter, then there may also be other competing production channels from the thermal bath.
+However, given the current null results from experiments of this kind, we do not make that assumption here.} and the standard semiclassical self-similar BH evaporation.
+Therefore, in this paper we study particle DM production from evaporation of self-similar RPBHs.

 This paper is organized as follows.
 In Sec. \ref{sec:evaporation of RPBH}, we show how RPBHs evaporate differently from the usual singular PBHs.
 In Sec. \ref{sec:DM from evaporation of RPBH}, we calculate the DM abundance from evaporation of RPBHs.
 In Sec. \ref{sec:cosmological constraints}, we point out that some cosmological constraints of this scenario must be modified accordingly.
 We present our results in Sec. \ref{sec:results} where the allowed parameter space to obtain the correct DM abundance can be found.
 Conclusions are in Sec. \ref{sec:conclusion}.
 Some supplemental details are given in the appendices.
 We use the natural units ($\hbar=c=k_\text{B}=1$) in this paper.